redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 # Admin Training VM Setup

-Here are steps to build a training VM image from scratch.
+Here are steps to build the first training VM image from scratch.

 Instructors copy student VMs from this image.

 Each VM includes the following as shown:
 - VNC
+- Docker network
 - DNS
 - Redis Insight
 - 6 nodes.
 ![](img/00-vm-overview.png)

-Nodes run in containers, but they appear to students as VMs with hostnames and IPs.
+Nodes run in containers, but they look like VMs.

-Students access a VM on port 80.
-All they need is the VM's public IP and the VNC password (provided by instructor).
+VM access is by VNC on port 80.
+All students need is the VM's public IP and VNC password (provided by instructor).

 Here's what the desktop looks like when students sign in.